evgenygrobov/Churn_Detector/README.md

 ---

-### ROC_AUC score
+***ROC_AUC_score*** (it turns out Logistic Regression, K-neighbor and Decision Tree models are doing a poor job by misclassifying label)

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/ROC_allmodel.png)

 ---

+***Optimal Threshold for ROC Curve***.
+The curve is useful to understand the trade-off in the true-positive rate and false-positive rate for different thresholds

-**Precision-Recall is a useful measure of success of prediction when the classes are very imbalanced.
+**Precision-Recall is a useful measure of success of prediction when the classes are imbalanced.
 In information retrieval, precision is a measure of result relevancy, while recall is a measure of how many truly relevant results are returned.**

 ### Classification report